 Check for the availability of the standard using the instructions in this guide, if you have not already done so.

 Locate the interlibrary service login or use this, and enter your okey username and password.
 Under "New Request" on the left side of the page, select the "Standards Document" option.
 Be sure to include the standard number and the full title of the standard, and the year of publication if known (For example: ISO 2371:1974 - Field balancing equipment -- Description and evaluation.)

-If you need assistance from interlibrary services.
+If you need assistance, please contact interlibrary services.

-How are standards labelled?
+How are Standards Labeled?